DASHBOARD

 Tasks

-As the company expanded into the accounts payable (AP) sector of accounting, I was tasked with designing a user-friendly, scannable dashboard to serve as the homepage of the AP platform.
+As the company expanded into the accounts payable (AP) sector of accounting, I was tasked with designing a user-friendly dashboard to serve as the homepage and a gateway to different areas of the AP platform.

-Managing accounts payable often involves navigating complex data across multiple systems, leading to inefficiencies and limited visibility into financial performance.
-There was a need for a centralized tool that provides quick access to financial snapshots, enhancing work efficiency and decision-making processes.
+Disconnected systems and decentralized workflows in AP platforms lead to inefficiencies and limited visibility into financial performance.
+There was a need for a centralized tool that offers quick access to financial snapshots, improving work efficiency and enabling better decision-making.

 By creating a dashboard that serves as a gateway into different areas of AP, we reduced time on task by up to 50%.